-There are so many reasons why your student may be struggling to learn, especially during distance learning.
+There are so many reasons why your student may be struggling to learn, especially following distance learning.
 An assessment can help determine specific issues.
-While the barriers that stand between students getting educational assessments may look different for families that are in public school verses private school verses homeschool, some great solutions remain available to all three.
+While the barriers that stand between students getting educational assessments may look different for families that are in public school versus private school versus homeschool, some great solutions remain available to all three.

 A private evaluation, a test done by a certified professional through a private practice, offers benefits that can positively impact a child for the rest of their life.
 An assessment will not always reveal a need for special needs services.
 However, it will show the areas that your child is strongest and weakest.
 This is one of the biggest advantages of doing a private evaluation rather than an assessment through a public school.

 When I meet with a student, we gather insight into why a student may be struggling as well as why they may be thriving in other areas.
 This gives us a more complete picture of where the student needs help.